Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 A favourite hike for photographers at sunrise or sunset would be The Balconies, which take you through rocky outcroppings and forest until you reach the top to find views out over the Victoria Valley.

-Grampians Eco YHA is a hostel that makes the perfect base to explore the park.
+Grampians Eco YHA is a hostel that makes the perfect base to explore the Grampians National Park during a day trip.
 An eco-friendly and sustainable design, free parking and a veg garden for cooking make it the best budget option.

 The Gariwerd Motel is the perfect hotel in the most beautiful of locations just 700 meters from the centre of Halls Gap.
 Communal kitchen areas, free to use bbq’s for guests, a beautiful location and even fire pits to enjoy in the evening.